tlaplus/tlapm/DEVELOPING.md

 ```sh
 opam exec -- tlapm --help
 ```
-Compile a TLAPM release distributable with:
+Compile a TLAPS release distributable with:
 ```sh
 make release
 ```
 This will output a file to `_build/tlaps-$GIT_COMMMIT_HASH-$ARCH-$OS.tar.gz`; for example, running `make release` on Linux produced the file `_build/tlaps-a7a3a0a-x86_64-linux-gnu.tar.gz`.
-This file can be used the same as any downloaded TLAPM release.
+This file can be used the same as any downloaded TLAPS release.

-Test TLAPM
+Test TLAPS
 ----------
 You can run all tests with:
 ```sh